SSRM INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that SSR Mining Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

 Case Details:

-SSR Mining purports to be a "precious metals mining companywith four producing assets located in the United States, Türkiye ["Turkey"], Canada and Argentina.
+According to the Complaint, SSR Mining purports to be a "precious metals mining company with four producing assets located in the United States, Türkiye ["Turkey"], Canada and Argentina.
 The Company is engaged in the operation, acquisition, exploration and development of precious metal resource properties, producing gold doré as well as silver and lead and zinc concentrates.
-SSR Mining's diversified asset portfolio is comprised of high-margin, long-life assets located in some of the world's most prolific metal districts."
+SSR Mining's diversified asset portfolio is allegedly comprised of high-margin, long-life assets located in some of the world's most prolific metal districts."

 According to the Complaint, this class action lawsuit is about the Company's mine and mining activities in Çöpler ("Copler"), Turkey.

-The Complaint alleges that SSR Mining made materially false and/or misleading stateents because the Company misrepresented and failed to disclose the following adverse facts pertaining to SSR Mining's business, operations, and prospects at the Copler mine, which were known to Defendants or recklessly disregarded by them.
-Specifically, Defendants made false and/or misleading statements and/or failed to disclose that:
+The Complaint alleges that SSR Mining made materially false and/or misleading statements because the Company misrepresented and failed to disclose the following adverse facts pertaining to SSR Mining's business, operations, and prospects at the Copler mine, which were known to Defendants or recklessly disregarded by them.
+Specifically, it is alleged that Defendants made false and/or misleading statements and/or failed to disclose that:

 What's Next?